Trashtunes/trashtun.es/README_lambda.md

-# trashtunes
+# Lambda Telegram Bot Quickstart

+## Setting up local environment
+1. Create python3.8 virtual environment `python3.8 -m venv venv`
+2. Activate virtual environment `source venv/bin/activate`
+3. Install python dependencies `pip3 install -r trashbot/requirements.txt`
+4. Setup AWS SAM CLI https://github.com/awsdocs/aws-sam-developer-guide/blob/master/doc_source/serverless-sam-cli-install-mac.md

+## Get endpoint and credentials
+5. Deploy application with `sam build --use-container` and `sam deploy --guided`.
+Note down Endpoint-URL
+6. Use botfather https://t.me/botfather to create a bot.
+Note down API Token

+## Configure and register endpoint and credential
+7. Enter the endpoint URL from step 5 and API Token from step 6 in trashbot/app.py
+8. Run `python trashbot/setup.py` to register the lambda-endpoint

+## Redeploy after changes
+9. Repeat step 5

+## SAM CLI

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.

 * [PyCharm](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html)